JuliaAttic/CUDArt.jl/README.md

 These files provide utility functions necessary for certain functionality in this package.
 If the build step fails, try fixing the problems and running `Pkg.build("CUDArt")` manually.

-After installation, it's probably a good idea to run the `test/test.jl` script to find out whether everything is working on your system.
+After installation, it's probably a good idea to run the `test/runtests.jl` script to find out whether everything is working on your system, or just say `Pkg.test("CUDArt")`.

+In case of errors, one thing to check is your CUDA installation itself.
+For example, examine whether the `*.ptx` files are present in `deps/` and `test/`; look at those files and make sure they seem appropriate.
+(E.g., if your computer is 64-bit, are they compiled for 64-bit?)

 # Usage